DamianoPedoniUNIVR/nlp_assignment_1/README.md

 I've used the NLTK package and the europarl_raw set of corpus.
 The classifier is trained with english, german, italian, french and dutch languages.
 To simplify the execution, I've used just a tenth of the english set and a thirtieth of each of the others languages sets.
 The positive class set is almost 2000 phrases long and the negative class one is almost 2800 phrases long, for a total of almost 15000 words of different languages.

+#### - The pipeline
+The pipeline of this model is very straight forward:
+1) I generate the stopwords list, by taking all the stopwords in all the languages supported by nltk.
+2) I process the english corpus.
+I'm using a tenth of the available sentences just to simplify the execution.
+Here I ignore the stopwords and tokenize each word in the sentence.
+After the tokenization process I proceed with stemming and lemmatization.
+Then I add each token in a list and label each phrase.
+3) I process each negative class language, as described above.
+4) I process each phrase found as described above, removing stopwords, using tokenization, stemming and lemmatization.
+5) I randomize the list to have uniform training and testing sets and to get each time a different result.
+6) I generate the features sets and proceed with training and testing.

 #### - Train, test and performance
 I've used a 5:1 split between training and testing sets, which gives us almost 4000 phrases for training and almost 900 for testing purphoses.